 9. Tang Tea House (Kampung by the sea)

 You may already be familiar with the Tang Tea House at Simpang Bedok, but their outlet at Changi Village is just another one under their belt.
-With over four outlets around the island, the halal eatery features a quaint kampung-like setting with cute murals and continues to serve up your favourites.
+With over four outlets around the island, the halal eatery features a quaint kampung-like setting with cute murals.

 10. Little Island Brewing Company

-Here’s another one of my favourite hangout spots in Changi Village—Little Island Brewing Company.
-Yup, you read that right, there’s a little microbrewery right here in Changi.
-Apart from the great ambience and amazing live band (pre-COVID-19), their Sunday roasts and brunches are phenomenal!
+Here’s another one of my favourite hangout spots in Changi Village— Little Island Brewing Company.
+Yes, you read that right.
+There’s a little microbrewery right here in Changi.
+Apart from the great ambience and amazing live band, their Sunday roasts and brunches are phenomenal!

 Of course, if you’re a huge lover of house-crafted brews, you have to give this amazing place a visit.
 Usually crowded over the weekends, this is also a popular pit stop for cyclists to grab n go.